shearichard/django-react-todo-demo/README_DJANGO.md

 NOTE: There is an alternative library which covers similar ground, [drf-problems](https://github.com/shivanshs9/drf-problems/), but when last tested, August 2024, didn't work as expected.

 ## AllAuth
-The [allauth](https://docs.allauth.org/en/latest/index.html) package is used to provide authentication, registration, account management as well as 3rd party (social) account authentication.
+The [allauth](https://docs.allauth.org/en/latest/index.html) package is used to provide authentication, registration and account management, as well as 3rd party (social) account authentication.

 ### django-allauth
 There is documentation [here](https://docs.allauth.org/en/latest/headless/installation.html) about how to use the API exposed by allauth for mobile/SPA applications.